jameel0901/LiveDocs/README.md

 A simplified Google Docs-like application with real-time collaboration.

+Documents are saved with a name and content.
+When exiting the editor, the latest text and chosen name are persisted to MongoDB.

 ## Backend Environment Variables
-Create a `.env` file inside the `Back-end` directory based on `.env.example` and supply the following variables:
+Create a `.env` file inside the `Back-end` directory (the server always loads it from this location) and supply the following variables:

 ```
 PORT=5000